goerli/medalla/README.md

 - [x] Prysm: [Failed to handle p2p RPC error=rate limited #5587](https://github.com/prysmaticlabs/prysm/issues/5587)
 - [x] Lighthouse: [Beacon Node: Unable to recover from network fragmentation #949](https://github.com/sigp/lighthouse/issues/949)

-Clients will be added one by one once they manage to connect, synchronize, and stay in consensus. _Work in progress._
+Schlesi had multiple severe consensus issues and will no longer be maintained.
+It will be kept around for debugging purposes.
+New clients will be added to the Witti testnet (see above).

 ### F.A.Q.
 _I'm wondering why ..._